Iqaluit (film): Plot

 Gilles is a French Canadian working in Nunavut while his wife, Carmen, lives in Montreal and leads a career in marketing.
 Word reaches Carmen that Gilles has suffered a head injury, and she travels north for the first time to see him.
 She has never been to the north to visit Gilles at work.
 At the hospital, she sees him die, and the authorities plan an autopsy since the cause of death is uncertain.
 Carmen meets with the RCMP and learns that they are not actively investigating Gilles' death.
 Although she was planning to leave Iqaluit with her husband's body she changes her mind and decides to stay.
-Carmen meets an Inuit man, Noah, who worked with Gilles and regarded him as a good friend.
+Carmen meets an Inuk man, Noah, who worked with Gilles and regarded him as a good friend.
 While packing her husband's belongings she finds that Gilles had accumulated a collection of carvings.

 Carmen notices Noah's 20-year-old niece Ani, and his grown son Dany, and discovers Gilles had an affair with Ani.
 They had a son, Simigaq, though Carmen and Gilles never had any children.
 The affair ended after the birth of the child, with Gilles offering financial support and buying Noah's carvings to help the family.
 Carmen confides in Noah at the local bar, with Noah explaining he adopted Ani to rescue her from her abusive father.
 Carmen expresses her sorrow and anger at Gilles, after which Noah takes her to a remote fishing site.
 There, he sets up a tent and fishes, but admits he has little knowledge of Inuit hunting customs, as he was placed in a residential school as a boy.
 Noah's family arrive at the site in a state of panic, telling him Dany has abducted Ani and Simigaq, and gone into the wilderness, armed with a rifle.
 Wary of involving the RCMP, Noah believes he can reason with Dany, and Carmen insists on accompanying him.

 When Noah and Carmen find Dany and Ani, Dany asserts he can live on the land and evade the authorities.
-Carmen asks him what he did to Gilles, with Dany replying Gilles' death was an accident, but the police would never believe him.
+Carmen asks him what he did to Gilles.
+Dany replies that Gilles' death was an accident, but the police would never believe him.
 As the situation begins to de-escalate, Carmen speaks to Ani, who witnessed Gilles' death.
 Dany was pressing Gilles for money before accusing him and other whites of coming to the Arctic and seducing local women, including Ani.
 The argument led to shoving, during which Gilles tripped and fell over a cliff.
 After the situation with Dany is defused, the group takes their two boats back to the mainland, with Carmen asking Ani if Simigaq will ever know about Gilles.
 Ani replies she and everyone in the community will tell Simigaq about Gilles.